 There are 10 villages listed as “Most Beautiful Villages of France” out of 157 in the country: Belvès, Beynac-et-Cazenac, Castelnaud-la-Chapelle, Domme, Limeuil, Monpazier, La Roque-Gageac, Saint-Amand-de-Coly, Saint-Jean-de-Côle, and Saint-Léon-sur-Vézère.

 The history of the Périgord is made up of long periods of wars and conflicts.
 The Barbarian Invasions (4-5th centuries) and the Vikings incursions (9-10th centuries) gave way to the Albigensian Crusade (13th century).
 One century later, the Périgord became one of the main stages for fights during the Hundred Years’ War (1337-1453) opposing the Kingdom of France to England.
-During this troubled period, the Dordogne River happened to be the border between the two enemies, hence the construction of many fortified castles facing and watching each other.
-Most of these castles are still standing nowadays and some of them have become major touristic sites, such as Castelnaud-la-Chapelle.
+During this troubled period, the Dordogne River was the border between the two enemies, hence the construction of many fortified castles facing and watching each other.
+Most of these castles are still standing nowadays, and some of them have become major touristic sites, such as Castelnaud-la-Chapelle.